Did you know that collecting a security deposit from your tenant can protect you from potential costly charges in the future?

-In Broward County, Florida, you do not need to complete walk-through inspection upon a tenant’s move out.
+In Broward County, Florida, a landlord does not need to complete walk-through inspection upon a tenant’s move out.

-Under Florida law, you must refund a tenant’s security deposit within 15 days.
+Under Florida law, as a landlord, you must refund a tenants’ security deposits within 15 days.
 If you’re planning to keep a portion of the security deposit, you must send a written notification to the tenant containing a list of deductions.
 This must be done within 30 days to prevent a tenant’s forfeiture of the claim.

 8. Change in Property Ownership

-If you decide to sell your rental property in Broward County, Florida, you’re required to transfer all the security deposits and interests to the new owner.
-Further, along with the transfer, you must also provide a written receipt showing the transferred amounts.
-This is necessary to relinquish the previous property owner’s duties and responsibilities.
+If you decide to sell your rental property in Broward County, Florida, you’re required to transfer all the security deposits and interests to the new landlord.
+Further, along with the transfer, you the landlord must also provide a written receipt showing the transferred amounts.
+This is necessary to relinquish the previous landlord’s duties and responsibilities.